qmorrier/SshCommander/README.md

 ```

 ### Export result directly into files
-The option **Export as files**, creates a directory in the same folder where the executable jar is, with as name the cureent date/time.
+The option **Export as files**, creates a directory in the same folder where the executable jar is, with as name the current date/time.
 Within this folder, it creates one file per host holding the result of the command.
 There is also a root file, wich hold all the logs (just like the *Response* area).